naninovel/docs/docs/guide/inventory.md

 The inventory is not a standalone product and/or part of Naninovel.
 Use it to learn how to extend and customize the engine, but don't expect it to be production-ready solution for inventory systems.
 If you're looking for one, [check the Asset Store](https://assetstore.unity.com/?q=inventory) or create a custom one from scratch.
 :::

-Example project shows how to make a custom inventory UI with grid layout, pagination and drag-drop window, add custom engine service and related configuration menu, add input bindings, use state outsourcing, author custom scenario commands and expression functions.
+Example project shows how to make custom inventory UI with grid layout, pagination and drag-drop window, add custom engine service and related configuration menu, add input bindings, use state outsourcing, author custom scenario commands and expression functions.

 ![](https://i.gyazo.com/86c577f007daf4ec5d79c0e91db7bc10.mp4)